1,000+ Opportunities

 The fundraising goal for the 2025-26 "Warm Thy Neighbor" campaign is $400,000.
 There are thousands of people in the Ocean State struggling to pay an energy expense; they're often our family members, friends, co-workers, and people you know in the community.
 Thank you for helping to "Warm Thy Neighbor."

-Based on current listing details, eligibility includes: Rhode Islanders with household income not exceeding 300% of federal poverty level and above LIHEAP threshold, experiencing financial crisis Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Rhode Islanders with household income not exceeding 300% of federal poverty level and above LIHEAP threshold, experiencing financial crisis.
+Confirm the full requirements in the official notice before applying.